BBS (Brest Business School)

 ENSTA Bretagne (National School of Advanced Engineering Brittany)

 ENSTA Bretagne is a public institution of higher education, under the supervision of the General Directorate of Armaments (Ministry of the Armed Forces).
-It has 900 students including 18% military engineers and 20% international students.
+It has 970 students and PhD, including 18% military students and 20% international students.
 It trains civil and military engineers in the fields of high technology, mechanical sciences, information technology, business sciences and marine engineering.

 Goélette devant l’École Navale